singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 It uses the following operations:

 - pop(): Remove the top item from the stack.
-- push(itern): Add an item to the top of the stack.
+- push(item): Add an item to the top of the stack.
 - peek(): Return the top of the stack.
 - isEmpty(): Return true if and only if the stack is empty.